Francesco149/sm64pc_instructions/README.md

 * restart msys2
 * `explorer .`
 * copy sm64pc source code folder to the directory that opens in explorer

-NOTE: in these commands when you see -j9 replace that with the number of cores/threads to use when compiling (in my case 9)

 ```sh
 pacman -Syu